hcman2/hello-lumina/README.md

-# hello-world
+# hello-lumina
-first test for github
-Secode version
-this is branch0
+first version of the test app. this is master branch